 To get you a better understanding of HTML I'm going to use one example here,

-- HTML will give you a real written book with headings and paragraph and which is easy to read.
+- HTML will give you a real written book with headings and paragraphs and which is easy to read.

-- HTML+CSS will get something which will be more comparable to a magazine.
+- HTML+CSS will get something that will be more comparable to a magazine.

-HTML stands for hyper text markup language.
-It gives us a markup language using which we can display how the browser render our content on the page.
-So a book have a cover page, table of contents chapter wise representation of the content using headings, subheadings and page breaks.
-Similarly In HTML we have couple of tags which represent the same thing as a book we have headings, paragraphs, item list, images with which you can represent your content on the browser.
+HTML stands for a hypertext markup language.
+It is a language by which the browser render our content on the page.
+So a book has a cover page, table of contents chapter-wise representation of the content using headings, subheadings, and page breaks.
+Similarly, In HTML we have a couple of tags which represent the same thing as a book.
+For example, we have headings, paragraphs, item lists, images with which you can represent your content on the browser.

-Traditional HTML used to have a limited number of tags but with introduction of HTML5 we have schematic tags which exactly represents what the content is all about we have additional tag to be very precisely describe your piece of content.
-Using HTML5 browser or a search bot has a capability to learn what element of your website is a describing what.
-We can now define What part is breadcrumb, what is the main article part what is the sidebar and what is the footer.
+Traditional HTML used to have a limited number of tags but with the introduction of HTML5, we have schematic tags which exactly represent what the content is all about we have an additional tag to very precisely describe your piece of content.
+Using an HTML5 browser or a search bot has the capability to learn what element of your website is describing what.
+We can now define What part is of the page works like a breadcrumb, what is the main article part what is the sidebar and what is the footer.
 We can now format our content better than before.